 - Chappelle's Show does a sketch poking fun at the actors of Roots during a whipping scene.

 - In Babylon 5, Centauri Emperor Cartagia orders that G'Kar to be whipped until he dies or screams, whichever comes first.
 For no reason beyond the fact that he wants to hear the Narn scream.
 He specifically orders that the "pain technicians" use a special high-tech whip that gradually increases the level of pain until dealing a fatal blow at lash number 40.
-G'Kar refuses to scream until the 39th lash, even then only doing it to keep Cartagia from ruining his and Londo's plan to assassinate him and end the occupation of the Narn homeworld.
+G'Kar stubbornly refuses to scream until the 39th lash, even then only doing it to keep Cartagia from ruining his and Londo's plan to assassinate him and end the occupation of the Narn homeworld.

 - In one episode of 'Allo 'Allo!, after the wacky scheme du jour fails Edith decides to indulge in some flagellation as penance.
 Played for Laughs as all she can think to use is wet spaghetti.